 Prerequisite(s): NUR107 and NUR108, and concurrent enrollment in NUR117.
-This course includes simulated and actual care situations of selected systems throughout the lifespan, utilizing acute and long-term care setting.
-An emphasis is placed on critical thinking and clinical decision-making skills.
+The intent of this course is to provide simulated and actual care situations of selected systems throughout the lifespan, utilizing acute and long-term care settings.
+An emphasis is placed on integrating critical thinking and clinical decision-making skills, pharmacology, nutrition and nursing process data.

-NUR 133 Personal and Career Orientation
+NUR 133 Personal and Career Orientation 1 SCH